lukaskoeller/playwright-ct-docker-reproduction/README.md

 # playwright-ct-docker-reproduction

-## RESOLVED

-Follow the "Getting started" steps from below.
+## ⚠️⚠️⚠️ RESOLVED: Follow the "Getting started" steps from below ⚠️⚠️⚠️

 The original goal was to add snapshots for the linux platform using the docker image provided by playwright.
 This is to enable Gitlab CI using linux snapshots.